zbrandt/federated-lora/flora/README.md

   per-client ranks are a natural extension of `aggregate()` — this implementation keeps a single global `lora_rank` in `Config` for parity with `la_lora`, so it isn't wired up yet.
-- **LA-LoRA's smoothing filter.** The optional Gaussian low-pass filter from LA-LoRA's roadmap is specific to that method's alternating-update noise profile and isn't applicable here as-is; whether an analogous filter helps FLoRA's merge-and-reinit step is an open question.

 ## References